igutekunst/lol-pandora/README.md

 This project is in no way affiliated with Pandora.

-Please support Pandora by purchasing Pandora One rather than leeching bandwidth and ignore ads.
+Please support Pandora by purchasing Pandora One rather than leeching bandwidth and ignoring ads.